MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/no-assets-admin.md

 # Asset tab indicates contact IT admin

+Learn how to resolve a problem when the Asset tab informs a user to contact IT admin.

+## Symptoms

-Dynamics 365 Remote Assist says to contact my IT admin on the Assets tab
+In the HoloLens app, when I select the **Assets** tab, Dynamics 365 Remote Assist says to contact IT admin.

 ## Prerequisites